 Working with industry and other collaborators

-I do not have a company involved with my project – can I still apply to Ceres?
+I do not have a company involved – can I still apply to Ceres?

 Yes!
-There is no requirement to have a company involved with your project in order to apply.
+There is no requirement to have a company involved in order to apply.
 Industry involvement is still possible, but this is normally via subcontract.

 Does Ceres fund research coming out of companies and other industrial partners?